Azure/azure-sdk-for-net/sdk/identity/Azure.Identity.BrokeredAuthentication/README.md

 # Azure Identity Brokered Authentication client library for .NET
  The library extends the Azure.Identity library to provide authentication broker support.
-It includes the necessary dependancies, and provides the `InteractiveBrowserCredentialBrokerOptions` class.
-This optoins class can be used to create an `InteractiveBrowserCredential` capable of using the sytem authentication broker in lieue of the system browser when available.
+It includes the necessary dependencies, and provides the `InteractiveBrowserCredentialBrokerOptions` class.
+This options class can be used to create an `InteractiveBrowserCredential` capable of using the system authentication broker in lieu of the system browser when available.

   [Source code][source] | [Package (nuget)][package] | [API reference documentation][identity_api_docs] | [Azure Active Directory documentation][aad_doc]